Claim a Tax Deduction

 Determining the Value of Donated Property — defines “fair market value” and helps donors and appraisers determine the value of property given to qualified organizations.
 It also explains what kind of information you must have to support the charitable contribution deduction you claim on your return.
 (Publication 561)

-To help you determine your donations fair market value Goodwill is happy to provide a Donation Value Guide that offers average prices in our stores for items in good condition.
+To help you determine your donations fair market value Goodwill is happy to provide a opens in a new windowDonation Value Guideopens PDF file that offers average prices in our stores for items in good condition.

 Charitable Contributions — explains which organizations are qualified to receive deductible charitable contributions, the types of contributions you can deduct, how much you can deduct, what records to keep, and how to report charitable contributions (Publication 526)